aditya0w0/goofy/README.md

 ## Quick Start

+### ⚠️ AI Warning: These instructions might work, but no guarantees

 ### Prerequisites

 - Node.js 18.0 or higher
 - Package manager (npm, yarn, pnpm, or bun)
+- Patience (lots of it)
+- Low expectations

 ### Installation